GangsterFox/AliuFox-themes/ThemerDocu.md

 drawable_voice_sensitivity_progress = the progress bar for when you test out your mic sens ic_ban_red_24dp = the ban icon color, kind of pointless tbh and no I dont know what the kick icon color string like at all

-this link is mostly useless but can be of some help maybe in the future or if you understand it correctly you can find a lot of things to find in this gist https://gist.github.com/Vendicated/7e8aa7b2512b8e38e041692cbf34acfa
+<h1 align="center">Links for experienced Users</h1>

+* This link by ven might help you if you know what you are doing

+https://gist.github.com/Vendicated/7e8aa7b2512b8e38e041692cbf34acfa